Get insider access

 • LaserJet Pro: Laser printers for small/home office use.
 Some are monochrome, and others use color toners.
 Unlike the LaserJet Enterprise line, they usually support wireless connectivity.

 • LaserJet Enterprise: Laser printers designed for small businesses that need to print off a significant amount of pages.
 They tend to be print-only and have a very quick print speed.
-They're marketed as more secure as they use wired connections for printing.
+They're marketed as more secure because they use wired connections for printing.

 • OfficeJet: Inkjet printers that are better suited for home/small office use.
 They're usually well-rounded printers capable of printing in black as well as color.